callnow

 Lease Liability (Financing Activities)Dr

-How does Capital Lease affect the Financial Statements?
+How Does Capital Lease affect the Financial Statements?

 According to the U.S. GAAP (generally accepted accounting principles) reporting standards, the Present Value (PV) of the future lease payments associated with the arrangement represents the carrying value of the fixed asset (PP&E).